QuiltMC/qm-matcher/README.md

 ## matching

 1. In both the old and new clones, run `./gradlew mapPerVersionMappingsJar`.
+   - If you're seeing a "Could not resolve all files for configuration :hashed" error, it means that the [hashed](https://github.com/QuiltMC/mappings-hasher) publication is not yet released for the new minecraft version.
+This should normally happen automatically, but github will disable the automatic publishing if hashed has not seen activity in 60 days.
+In that case, go over to the [check and publish](https://github.com/QuiltMC/mappings-hasher/actions/workflows/check-and-publish.yml) action and reenable it.
+Manually trigger a run, and the hashed file should be available for your version in 2-3 minutes.
-2. In the new clone, run `./gradlew dropInvalidMappings`.
+3. In the new clone, run `./gradlew dropInvalidMappings`.
-3. Run `git add .` and `git commit -m "[your new version name]"` to commit.
+4. Run `git add .` and `git commit -m "[your new version name]"` to commit.
 For us, this is `git commit -m "1.19"`.
-4. Return to your root folder and run `deno task match [your old version] [your new version]`.
+5. Return to your root folder and run `deno task match [your old version] [your new version]`.
 For us, this is `deno task match 1.18 1.19`.
-5. In the new clone, run `./gradlew dropInvalidMappings` again.
+6. In the new clone, run `./gradlew dropInvalidMappings` again.
-6. Run `./gradlew generatePackageInfoMappings` to generate new package info files.
+7. Run `./gradlew generatePackageInfoMappings` to generate new package info files.
-7. Run `./gradlew build javadocJar` to test your build.
+8. Run `./gradlew build javadocJar` to test your build.
-8. Run `git add .` and `git commit -m "match [your new version name] to [your old version name]"` to commit.
+9. Run `git add .` and `git commit -m "match [your new version name] to [your old version name]"` to commit.
 For us, this is `git commit -m "match 1.19 to 1.18"`.
-9. Run `git push`, and you're done!
+10. Run `git push`, and you're done!

 ## manual setup